What is a bone conduction device?

+A bone condition device is a hearing implant that converts sounds into vibrations that are sent to the inner ear via the bones in the head.
 Bone conducted hearing solutions are typically used by people who have a conductive hearing loss or a mixed hearing loss and whose outer ear or middle ear are not able to conduct sound properly into the inner ear.
 They may also be used in the event of an irritated, damaged or malformed ear canal.
 E.g. people who have atresia and microtia may benefit from a bone conduction device.

 Bone conduction devices are also used to treat single-sided deafness (unilateral hearing loss) by sending sound from the non-hearing side to the hearing ear on the other side of the head.